 Originally published: January 2020

-Original review date was July 2020.
-This was changed to March 2021 due to prioritising work during Covid-19
+The next review was originally planned for March 2021.
+This was changed due to prioritising work during the pandemic.

 FODO operates this and other pages on its website to allow information to be freely and readily accessible to eye care providers operating in the UK.
 We use our best efforts to only signpost members to trusted sources here and elsewhere, but we cannot offer guarantees that the information contained on the recommended sites will be accurate, complete and current at any given time.
 We therefore take no responsibility for loss or damage, direct or consequential, resulting from the use of services or information provided by the maintainers of these links.